 The Lower Elwha Klallam Tribe’s new Vocational Rehabilitation Program is designed to provide employment and educational guidance to eligible American Indians and Alaskan Natives.
-We work with individuals with barriers.
+We help people with employment barriers.

 Here are the recently updated eligibility criteria: